 You can subscribe to different types of general notifications, for example, Product Correction Notices (PCN), which apply to any product or a specific product.
-You can also subscribe to specific types of documentation for a specific product, for example, Application & Technical Notes for Ethernet Routing Switch 8800.
+You can also subscribe to specific types of documentation for a specific product, for example, Application & Technical Notes for Virtual Services Platform 7000.

 - 1. In an Internet browser, go to https://support.avaya.com. - 2.
 Type your username and password, and then click Login. - 3.
-Click MY PROFILE.

-4. On the site toolbar, click your name, and then click E Notifications.

-5. In the GENERAL NOTIFICATIONS area, select the required documentation types, and then click UPDATE.
+Under My Information, select SSO login Profile. - 4.
+Click E-NOTIFICATIONS. - 5.
+In the GENERAL NOTIFICATIONS area, select the required documentation types, and then click UPDATE.